sysdiglabs/terraform-azurerm-secure/modules/config-posture/README.md

 - Role assignments with associated role permissions at the Root Management Group level by default for the Tenant, or at each of the instrumented Management Groups within the Tenant if provided.

+This module will also deploy a Service Principal Component in Sysdig Backend for onboarded Sysdig Cloud Account.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements